-Davidson Kozlowski, an assistant coach the last seven seasons at the University of Alabama at Birmingham, is in his first season as head men's tennis coach at Drake University after being named to his position on Sept.
+Davidson Kozlowski, an assistant coach the last seven seasons at the University of Alabama at Birmingham, is in his second season as head men's tennis coach at Drake University after being named to his position on Sept.
 6, 2012.

 The Blazers concluded the 2011 season with a 17-9 overall record, their highest-victory total since posting 19 wins in 2000.
 UAB rose to as high as No. 59 in the Intercollegiate Tennis Association (ITA) ranking before concluding the campaign at No. 75.

 During his tenure in Birmingham, Ala., Kozlowski spearheaded recruiting, assisted with team travel and budget management and coordinated fundraising and community outreach.

 "We were really impressed with Davidson throughout the search process as his coaching and recruiting philosophies are ones that promise to be a great fit for the Drake Men's Tennis program," Drake associate athletic director Brian Brown commented.
 "Davidson has had much success in his coaching and professional career and I am confident that we have the right coach to lead our program to the next level.
 We are excited about the direction of our program under his leadership."